Ideal use case overview

 Required headers must remain in the order they appear when downloaded.

-Product feeds are case and formatting sensitive.
-All values must be consistent, for example "Correct wrinkles" and "correct-wrinkles" are inconsistent and will cause errors.
+Values are case and formatting-sensitive.
+All values must be consistent (e.g., avoid "Correct wrinkles" and "correct-wrinkles").

 Connect the feed to the experience